Yujian-Wu/ctsDoseResponse/README.md

 ### Installation

-Please use the R command ``devtools::install_github("https://github.com/Yujian-Wu/ctsCausal/tree/main", dependencies = T, auth_token = "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")`` to install the package and dependent packages.
+Please use the R command ``devtools::install_github("https://github.com/Yujian-Wu/ctsDoseResponse/tree/main", dependencies = T, auth_token = "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")`` to install the package and dependent packages.
 You might be prompted to updated some existing packages.
 If you wish to update the package `RcppArmadillo` and the version of your R is not most updated, please be advised to install it from sources that the package does **NOT** need compilation.

 ### Example
 ```
-library(ctsCausal)
+library(ctsDoseResponse)

 set.seed(12345)